 Your primary audience is the faculty in the program to which you are applying.
 Treat your statement of purpose as an application to work with a specific professor in that department or scholarly field.

 Be positive and concise.
 Write using an active voice.

 - Provide specific examples

-Rather than simply saying you are a high achiever, for example, describe a project on which you exceeded the professor’s expectations.
+Rather than simply saying you are a high achiever, for example, describe a project on which you exceeded a professor’s expectations.

-If your grades suffered because of a misfortune or illness, explain how you persevered.
-You can describe a mistake that taught you a valuable lesson – but don’t make excuses.
+If your grades suffered because of a misfortune, such as an illness, explain how you persevered.
+You can describe a mistake that taught you a valuable lesson — but don’t make excuses.

-When you have a strong draft of your statement of purpose, share it with your instructors and ask for their advice.
+When you have a strong draft of your statement of purpose, share it with your professors and ask for their comments and advice.

 This also provides an opportunity to visit with your professors so they will know more about you and your research interests for your letters of recommendation.

 Starting as early as your freshman year, keep track of your research and activities so you'll have a complete list of accomplishments when you write your essay.